1. Answers

 4. Web ACL Association:

-• Associates the web ACL with specific AWS resources, such as an Application Load Balancer.
+• Finally, associate the web ACL with your AWS resources, such as an Application Load Balancer, to apply the bot control rules to incoming traffic.

 import * as pulumi from "@pulumi/pulumi";